 Norms concerning the surrender of DIN

 The director can use form DIR-5 to surrender the DIN.
-The said application will go along with the declaration confirming that a person has never been hired as a director and that the DIN in question is yet to be used for filing any documents.
+The said application will go along with the declaration confirming that a person has never been hired as a director and that the DIN in question is yet to be used for filing any necessary papers.

 Upon receiving the e-form, the authority shall vet the same for error and accordingly invalidate the DIN for further use.

 What is the difference between DIN and DSC?

 DIN is abbreviated for the Director Identification Number and it is allotted to the person intending to hold the directorship position in a specific company.
 It is granted by the Ministry of Corporate Affairs.

 On the contrary, the DSC (Digital Signature Certificate) enables the officials to digitally signed the specified necessary papers.
 The directors typically use a Class 3 DSC for e-signing the necessary papers.
 DSC is highly secured and helps ease the hassle of validating countless paperwork.

 How can I locate my DIN number via the company’s details?

 Use the given steps to check the DIN number on the official portal of the Ministry of Corporate Affairs: